ballerina-attic/ballerina-www/README.md

 * [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/)
 * [lxml](http://lxml.de/)

-### building
+### Building

 1. `git clone https://github.com/ballerina-platform/ballerina-www.git`
 2. `git submodule update --init --recursive`
 3. `mvn clean install`

+### Running

 Once build is completed, you can find the generated www folder at `<repo-root>/website/target/webroot/`.
 If you already have a webserver, copy this folder to webroot and point the browser to your webserver.

-Otherwise, since you already have NodeJs installed, install [serve](https://github.com/zeit/serve) - a simple webserver on NodeJs.
+Else, since you already have NodeJs installed, install [serve](https://github.com/zeit/serve) - a simple webserver on NodeJs.

 1. To install, execute `npm i -g serve`.
-2. To start the server, execute `serve <repo-root>/website/target/webroot/`.
+2. To start the server, execute `cd website/target/webroot && serve`.

+> _Note:- This is just a simple http server and will not hot deploy changes.
+In order to apply the changes you do, you need to run `mvn install` to build._

 This will start a webserver with `<repo-root>/website/target/webroot/` path set as the webroot and by default can be consumed via `http://localhost:5000`.

+Or you can use any http server you prefered to run the website locally.

-### starting widget in development server
+#### To start the playground widget in development server separately

 After following below steps, webpack will host playground widget at http://localhost:3000 and changes done to source files will be hot deployed.